-Today, this infamous street is still somewhat of a fashion mecca, and the good news is that alongside boutiques and designer stores, there are also a large number of charity shops.
+Today, this infamous street is still somewhat of a fashion mecca.
+The good news is, that alongside boutiques and designer stores, there are also a large number of charity shops.
 I’d even suggest that this route is possibly one of the best charity shop crawls in London.

 This street is filled with some of the best charity shops in London for pre-loved designer clothes and accessories.
 I have personally visited the best charity shops in Chelsea to show you some of the brands that were available, alongside the price range that you might expect to pay.

 If you’re taking the tube into Chelsea, take the district line to Sloane Square, and turn out of the station onto the King’s Road.

 You’ll walk past a few blocks of high street stores, but as the road begins to grow quieter, this is where the charity shops begin.
 The shops are concentrated in little pockets which means it’s super handy to nip into a few of them in quick succession.

 So without further ado, let’s get into the detail of the best charity shops in Chelsea.

 Walking into this store feels like more of a 60s boutique than a charity shop.
 The stand out item in this store was a gorgeous Valentino evening dress for £65, alongside an incredible amount of other designer labels.
 If you’re looking for designer gear?
 This is the store for you.

 I also spotted an Armani dress, a Louis Vuitton jewellery box for £250 and some Prada heels for £60.
 Some high quality highstreet items included a Maje dress for £25, Ted Baker for £30 and an LK Bennett dress for £30.

 2. British Red Cross